 Following ignition, a HRRPUA of 150 kW/m2 is assumed if the bottom tray contains TS (or Kerite) cables.
 If the cables in the lowest tray are TP, a HRRPUA of 250 kW/m2 is used.
 The assumed HRRPUA values are the generic values for TS and TP cables recommended in Chapter 9 of Reference 36.

-For fixed and transient ignition sources, the lateral extent of burning cable in the lowest tray before the onset of lateral spread (L1) is equal to the diameter of the 98th percentile ignition source fire (D=1 in Table 6.).
-For example, if the ignition source was a transient fire, for which the 98th percentile of the peak HRR is kW, the assumed diameter would be 0.m (.ft.) for = .
+For fixed and transient ignition sources, the lateral extent of burning cable in the lowest tray before the onset of lateral spread (L1) is equal to the diameter of the 98th percentile ignition source fire (DQ*=1 in Table 6.3.5).
+For example, if the ignition source was a generic transient fire, for which the 98th percentile of the peak HRR is 278 kW, the assumed diameter would be 0.73 m (2.4 ft.) for Q* = 0.54.
 L1 is assumed to be equal to 0.5 m (1.65 ft.) when the ignition source is a confined liquid pool fire or an unconfined liquid spill fire.

 Following ignition, the fire in the first tray spreads laterally at a rate of 0.3 mm/s for TS (or Kerite) cable and 0.9 mm/s for TP cable.
 This is consistent with the flame spread rates for TS and TS cables recommended in Appendix R of NUREG/CR-6850 (Reference 8).